 Going into public while exposure to COVID-19 is still out there carries some risk, but there are a few ways to stay safe.
-As COVID-19 research continues on, here’s our advice about coronavirus personal protective equipment (PPE) in public places:
+As COVID-19 research continues on, here’s our advice about social distancing and coronavirus personal protective equipment (PPE) in public places:

 - Make sure everyone is wearing a mask